 Semi-automatic espresso machines

-These machines have lots of operations such as grinding, tamping, spooning and timing the shot pulling.
+These machines have lots of operations such as grinding (see also our latest post about the Best Burr Coffee Grinders Under £200), tamping, spooning and timing the shot pulling.
 The reason they are called semi-automatic is because some of the processes are automated while others are not.
 Basically, these machines are designed for the espresso connoisseur.

 If you want to get the best quality, flavour and taste out of your machine and ready to spend a little more time and effort in the coffee making process then the semi-automatic espresso is for you.
 Despite the little bit more work that it will give you, you will have more control over every nuance that goes into your perfect shot of espresso.